 Granger's lone All-Star season in 2009 did little to help the Pacers as a team.
 Indiana failed to make the postseason that year or the year after.

 By the time Larry Bird and Frank Vogel (who replaced Jim O'Brien as head coach in 2011) had rebuilt the Pacers and morphed them into a defensive stalwart capable of challenging LeBron James' Miami Heat, Granger was on the downslope.
 Still, he was the team's leading scorer in 2012 and he did play a major role that year, when the Pacers took the Heat to six games in a physical conference semifinals series, one which set the tone for what would be three years of intense battles between the two teams.

-But an injury to his left knee limited Granger to just five games during the 2013 season, and Paul George .
+But an injury to his left knee limited Granger to just five games during the 2013 season, and Paul George rose in his absence.
 George was built similarly to Granger, but was also better and younger.
 With him at the helm, the Pacers became the best the defensive team in the league.
 They won 49 games that year and took the eventual champion Heat to seven games in the Eastern Conference Finals.
 Granger didn't play a single minute in the playoffs that season.
 His body never healed the way it was supposed to and his career never got back on track.

 He was sent to NBA purgatory -- Philadelphia -- a year later, in exchange for Evan Turner and Lavoy Allen.
 The Sixers bought him out and Granger ended up making uneventful stops in Los Angeles (where he played for the Clippers), Miami and Phoenix before being used as salary fodder in a trade to Detroit this offseason.
 He's played a total of 89 games over the past three seasons and it doesn't appear as if that number is going to change any time soon.